Packed-Ensembles for Efficient Uncertainty Estimation: Conclusions

 \section{Conclusions}

-We propose a new ensemble framework: Packed-Ensembles, which is able to approximate Deep Ensembles in terms of uncertainty quantification and accuracy.
-Our work provides several new findings: first, we show that ensembling independent small neural networks can be equivalent to ensembling independent deep neural networks.
-Secondly, we demonstrate that not all sources of diversity are needed to improve the diversity of the ensemble.
-Thirdly, we show that Packed-Ensembles is more stable than a single DNN.
-Fourthly, we highlight that there is a trade-off between the accuracy and the size of the parameters, and Packed-Ensembles allows us to have flexible and efficient ensembling.
-In the future, we intend to explore Packed-Ensembles for more complex tasks.
+We introduce Packed-Ensembles, a new ensemble framework that can approximate Deep Ensembles regarding uncertainty quantification and accuracy.
+Our research provides several new findings.
+First, we show that small independent neural networks can be as effective as large, deep neural networks when used in ensembles.
+Secondly, we demonstrate that not all sources of diversity are essential for improving ensemble diversity.
+Thirdly, we show that Packed-Ensembles are more stable than single DNNs.
+Finally, we highlight that there is a trade-off between accuracy and the number of parameters, and Packed-Ensembles enable us to create flexible and efficient ensembles.